How to Make a Good First Impression

 Making a good first impression involves fitting into a certain atmosphere and by being appropriate.

 - be it a formal business setting or

 Each occasion calls for a different way of dressing.
 So you must make sure your clothing looks appropriate for the occasion and nothing is out of place.
 Being clean and well-groomed when meeting someone for the first time is a sure way to make a good first impression.

 Read this post for – Top 10 Personal grooming tips

 Arrive a bit early and you can have extra time for any unexpected delay.
 Being punctual makes a strong first impression.
 Making the other person wait can only help to make a bad impression.

 Expression and demeanor

-If you have anything common with the person, you can use that to open the conversation as that makes it easy to move along the conversation.
-Bad mood and nervousness must be avoided.
+If you have anything in common with the person, you can use that to open the conversation as that makes it easy to move along the conversation.
+Bad moods and nervousness must be avoided.